 Development will require to safeguard the nature conservation value of Sites of Special Scientific Interest (SSSI).
-Development will only be permitted where it will not significantly affect the integrity of the site or qualities for which it has been designated or that any adverse effects are clearly outweighed by social, economic or environmental benefits of national importance.
+Development will only be permitted where:

+- The objectives of designation and the overall integrity of the area will not be compromised; or - Any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social, environmental or economic benefits of national importance.